KinsonDigital/Velaptor/Documentation/Branching.md

 - **CI/CD:**
   - The major, minor, and patch numbers of the preview branch and the release branch it was created from, must match.
   - Build, unit test, and version validation status checks are automatically run for each change to the pull request.
-  - All status checks must pass for a pull request to be completed.
+  - All status checks must pass before a pull request will be completed.

 <h3 align="left" style="color: #9E269E;font-weight:bold">Preview Feature Branches</h3>

-Where a developer's work will be performed when implementing features/changes for a <span style="color: #CC99FF;font-weight:bold">preview</span> branch via a pull request.
+Where a developer's work will be performed when implementing changes for a <span style="color: #CC99FF;font-weight:bold">preview</span> branch via a pull request.
 - **Branch Syntax:** preview/feature/\<issue id\>-\<description\>
   - Example: preview/feature/123-my-branch
 - **Branches That Can Merge Into Preview Feature Branches:** none